iccsw/iccsw.doc.ic.ac.uk.2017/contents/faq.md

 [OpenAccess Series in Informatics (OASIcs)](http://www.dagstuhl.de/en/publications/oasics) published by [Schloss Dagstuhl](http://www.dagstuhl.de/en/).

+Authors of accepted papers will be given the possibility to publish only an abstract rather than the whole paper in the proceedings of ICCSW’15.

 __What rights will I retain as an author after publishing my paper at ICCSW'15?__